-2020 STIP Awards.
-For purposes of the NEOs' bonuses pursuant to the STIP, the PBT Margin for 2020 was determined by the Compensation Committee in accordance with the Company's audited financial statements.
-Following the end of 2020, the Compensation Committee determined the Company's PBT Margin for 2020, totaled 50%.
-For these purposes, the Compensation Committee determined to exclude results from Pilgrim's Pride Limited ("PPL"), which the Company acquired in October 2019, and certain non-recurring expenses such as the Company's plea agreement with the Department of Justice ("DOJ agreement") and settlement agreement relating to broiler chicken antitrust litigation in the STIP calculation for fiscal year 2020.
-For more information about how PBT Margin is calculated from our audited financial statements, see Annex A at the end of this proxy statement.
+2019 STIP Awards.
+For purposes of the NEOs' bonuses pursuant to the STIP, the PBT Margin for 2019 was determined by the Compensation Committee in accordance with the Company's audited financial statements and U.S. GAAP as applied on a consistent basis by the Company.
+Following the end of 2019, the Compensation Committee determined the Company's PBT Margin for 2019, which totaled 5%.
+The Compensation Committee did not include Tulip's results in the STIP calculation for fiscal year 2019.

-Consequently, after a review of the PBT Margin for 2020, the Compensation Committee awarded Mr. Sandri a cash bonus of \$371,107 under the 2020 STIP.
+Consequently, after a review of the PBT Margin for 2019 and the individual performance goals for Mr. Sandri described above, the Compensation Committee awarded Mr. Penn a cash bonus of \$863,836 and Mr. Sandri a cash bonus of \$507,125 under the 2019 STIP.